sitegeist/Sitegeist.CriticalMass/README.md

    component will keep displaying the node on the current position until the next reload.
 2. The automatically created nodes are in the user workspace and still have to be published.
-It is possible that this will change in the future.
+If you want to avoid this use the option ``autoPublishPath``.

 ## Installation